Descanonge/fronts-toolbox/docs/dev-guide.rst

 <https://github.com/numba/numba/issues/8085>`__).
 To avoid this, you can use
 :func:`.util.guvectorize_lazy`.
 This decorator takes all the arguments of ``guvectorize``, and returns a function that, when called, will compile as usual.
-This defers the faulty cached retrieval until execution.
+This defers the faulty cache retrieval until execution.
 It also lets the user change compilation arguments at runtime (to change the target for instance).
 Here is a small example::